xlrx/DeskHog/README.md

 The board will restart in bootloader mode, where it can be re-flashed using PlatformIO.

+## Power modes

+If you want to turn the device off, simply press and hold the Page up and Page down buttons for 2 seconds.
+The device will enter deep sleep mode.

+To wake the device, simply press Reset once.

 ## UI progress

 - Status card: working